ga4gh/vrs/docs/source/terms_and_model.rst

   Precise :ref:`SequenceLocation` should be preferred when nucleotide-scale location is known.
 * `species` is specified using the NCBI taxonomy.
-The CURIE prefix MUST be `taxonomy`, corresponding to the `NCBI taxonomy prefix at identifiers.org
+The CURIE prefix MUST be "taxonomy", corresponding to the `NCBI taxonomy prefix at identifiers.org
   <https://registry.identifiers.org/registry/taxonomy>`__, and the
   CURIE reference MUST be an NCBI taxonomy identifier (e.g., 9606 for